antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 * Use F# and [Suave](https://suave.io/) to build [a web app](https://theimowski.gitbooks.io/suave-music-store/content/en/)
 * Use F# to explore [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-fsharp)

 There are many, many more things you can use F# for, so the above list is by no means exhaustive.
-F# is used from something as simple as [a build script](https://www.hanselman.com/blog/ExploringFAKEAnFBuildSystemForAllOfNET.aspx) to forming the backend of a [huge, powerful set of backend services](https://tech.jet.com/blog/tag/f/).
+F# can be used from something as simple as [a build script](https://www.hanselman.com/blog/ExploringFAKEAnFBuildSystemForAllOfNET.aspx) to forming the backend of a [huge, powerful set of backend services](https://tech.jet.com/blog/tag/f/).
 There is no shortage of projects you can use F# for.
 Give it a shot!

 ## Additional resources